 Fees and availability

-- I usually recommend an extended initial consultation session of 75 mins and the cost of this is £70
+- I usually recommend an extended initial consultation session of 75 minutes – the cost of this is £80

 Sometimes we may run shorter sessions (for instance when very depressed it can be recommended to start with 30-minute sessions as concentration and energy are depleted) or we may need a longer session occasionally if working on a specific task.
 Sometimes face-to-face appointments with CBT take place outside of the room, such as going together to the tube to tackle a phobia or together to a public place to overcome social anxiety.